sjackp/J_Captioneer_v2.lite/README.md

 # J_Captioneer_v2.lite
-A powerful image and caption browser/editor, caption generator, and bulk image resizer built with Python(PyQT5) using GPT-4.
+A powerful image and caption browser/editor, and bulk image resizer built with Python(PyQT5) using GPT-4.
 (Lite Verison)